 before & after the experience

-Creating a teams’ experience for building a relationship to the «real world»
+Creating a teams’ experience for building a relationship to the «real world» and in collaboration between teams across the world.

 The Reason Why